projectcalico/calico/master/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 ## How it works

 Calico typically uses `etcd` to store information about Kubernetes Pods, Namespaces, and NetworkPolicies.
-This information is populated to etcd by the Calico CNI plugin and the Calico kubernetes controllers, and is interpreted by Felix and BIRD to program the dataplane on each host in the cluster.
+This information is populated to etcd by the Calico CNI plugin and the Calico Kubernetes controllers, and is interpreted by Felix and BIRD to program the dataplane on each host in the cluster.

-The above manifest deploys Calico such that Felix uses the Kubernetes API directly to learn the required information to enforce policy, removing Calico's dependency on etcd and the need for the Calico kubernetes controllers.
+The above manifest deploys Calico such that Felix uses the Kubernetes API directly to learn the required information to enforce policy, removing Calico's dependency on etcd and the need for the Calico Kubernetes controllers.

 The Calico CNI plugin is still required to configure each pod's virtual ethernet device and network namespace.